Hallstatt culture: Languages

 It is probable that some if not all of the diffusion of Hallstatt culture took place in a Celtic-speaking context.
-In northern Italy the Golasecca culture developed with continuity from the Canegrate culture.
-Canegrate represented a completely new cultural dynamic to the area expressed in pottery and bronzework, making it a typical western example of the western Hallstatt culture.

-The Lepontic Celtic language inscriptions of the area show the language of the Golasecca culture was clearly Celtic, making it probable that the 13th-century BC precursor language of at least the western Hallstatt was also Celtic or a precursor to it.
+In northern Italy, the Golasecca culture developed with continuity from the Canegrate culture.
+Appearing in the 13th century BC, Canegrate represented a new cultural dynamic, strongly linked to Central European Urnfield traditions.
+Both cultures are regarded as early western examples of the broader Hallstatt movement, characterized by specialized pottery and metalworking.
+Lepontic inscriptions from the region identify the Golasecca language as distinctly Celtic, suggesting that the people of the preceding Canegrate and, more broadly, western Hallstatt culture were already early Celtic speakers.

 Older assumptions of the early 20th century of Illyrians having been the bearers of especially the Eastern Hallstatt culture are indefensible and archeologically unsubstantiated.

 Trade

 Trade with Greece is attested by finds of Attic black-figure pottery in the elite graves of the late Hallstatt period.
 It was probably imported via Massilia (Marseille).
 Other imported luxuries include amber, ivory (as found at the Grafenbühl Tomb) and probably wine.
 Red kermes dye was imported from the south as well; it was found at Hochdorf.
 Notable individual imports include the Greek Vix krater (the largest known metal vessel from Western classical antiquity), the Etruscan lebes from Sainte-Colombe-sur-Seine, the Greek hydria from Grächwil, the Greek cauldron from Hochdorf and the Greek or Etruscan cauldron from Lavau.
+Some weights and weighing equipment used in trade are known from this period, as in the preceding Urnfield period.